chrislanejones/types-cleanup-extension/README.md

 After the configured delay, unused interfaces are removed:

+- Uses VS Code's built-in search API (no external dependencies)
 - Scans all TypeScript files in the workspace
 - Identifies which interfaces are actually used
 - Removes unused interfaces from `Types.d.ts`
+- Can be disabled via settings if not needed

 ## 📁 Example Types.d.ts Output